 prostate, and colorectal cancers; and those of undernutrition, principally

 stomach, liver, esophageal, and oropharyngeal cancers.
+Worldwide, those

-Cancers tied to overnutrition are more common in the West, whereas those related to undernutrition
+tied to overnutrition are more common in the West, whereas those related

 Furthermore, population studies necessarily involve other environmental

-factors that may skew the data.
-Longer-range prospective studies
+factors besides diet that may skew the data.
+Longer range prospective studies

-are impractical, Dr. Hill said, and retrospective studies are extremely vulnerable to recall
+are impractical, Dr. Hill said, and retrospective studies are extremely

-Nonetheless, there are some observations that are consistently strong and can be believed, Dr. Hill said.
-It makes sense to avoid obesity, since
+Nonetheless, there are some observations that are so strong and consistent

+that they can be believed, Dr. Hill said.
+It makes sense to avoid becoming

-many cancers are related to obesity, and none are protected by it.
-"Avoiding
+overweight, since there are many cancers related to obesity, and none for

-of epidemiology, it looks like eating fruits and vegetables is protective,
+"From the standpoint of epidemiology, it looks like it's protective,

 and no causal effects have been observed in a wide range of cancers, including